-where they can manage the memory using EDMM APIs
+where they can manage

-EnableAEXNotify Enable the AEX-Notify fea- 0
+the memory using EDMM

-ture
+APIs

 TCSMaxNum, TCSNum, and TCSMinPool are used to determine how many threads will be created after the enclave initialization, and how many threads can be created dynamically when the enclave is running.
 These two kinds of threads are referred to as static threads and dynamic threads respectively.